WolframResearch/LibraryLinkUtilities/docs/basic/how_to_use.rst

 This will put a complete paclet directory structure under :file:`tests/Demo/build/Demo`.
 You can copy this directory into :file:`SystemFiles/Links` subdirectory of Mathematica installation and then load the paclet by calling ``Needs["Demo`"]`` in a notebook.

-Optionally, you can build another target called *paclet*"
+Optionally, you can build another target called *paclet*

 .. code-block:: console